 Built in the late 1930s, this cluster of buildings is now a National Historic Landmark.
 Patterned after the flow and feeling ...
 More

 Built in the late 1930s, this cluster of buildings is now a National Historic Landmark.
-Patterned after the flow and feeling of the desert surrounding it, this school was the architect's favorite building.
-Learning by doing was the theme of Wright's teaching style, and this philosophy remains today.
-Highlights of the center include Wright's former office, a Cabaret Theater and the Pavilion Theater.
-Tours are available daily.
+Patterned after the flow and feeling of the desert surrounding it, this school was the architect Frank Lloyd Wright's favorite building.
+The structure today is the main campus of the Frank Lloyd Wright School of Architecture and is open for tours.
+Highlights include Wright's former office, The Garden Room and the Taliesin West pool & fountain.
+Check website for further details.

 My husband and I did the 90-minute tour of Taliesin and it was amazing.
 The buildings, the information the guide imparts, the views.....just the entire package.
 Sitting in furniture designed by FLW, walking through his rooms and hearing the history of how his commission from Falling Waters paid for the land in Scottsdale.
 The life of his apprentices as they built the structures and lived on the land.
 It all makes a perfect way to spend a couple hours enjoying the AZ sunshine and learning about the history, present day university and those who continue in FLW's footsteps.

 There are several different tours....check ahead.
 I wanted to come back for the evening tour when the property was lit and the city sprawled below.......next time.